SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - interfaces: string array with the names of the interfaces defined in the library

 When using `sap/ui/core/Core#initLibrary` requires the usage of "Simple Literals" for the parameter passed to this function call.

+Note: currently only the usage via the global `sap.ui.getCore().initLibrary` is supported by this analyzer.
+Requiring the `sap/ui/core/Core` and then call `Core.initLibrary` is not catched by this analyzer.

 ## JSDoc